You are here

 Cloned plants program roots

 For over 50 years cooperators in the United States and Canada have assisted phenological researchers by making phenological observations on cloned lilacs and honeysuckles.
-This program has now been incorporated into the USA-NPN's Cloned Plants Project.
+This program has now been incorporated into the USA-NPN's Cloned Lilac Campaign.
 Previously it had been part of the University of Wisconsin-Milwaukee's Indicator Observation Program.
 In addition to the cloned and common lilac, some participants in the UWM program observed cloned honeysuckle Lonicera tatarica 'Arnold Red'.
 Due to its invasive nature, honeysuckles have not been distributed to observers since 1987.
 The USA-NPN does not distribute the honeysuckle nor support its distribution, but we do welcome observations from historically established cloned honeysuckles.
-Find out more about the Cloned Plants Project and its history.
+Find out more about this rich legacy dataset.